oesteban/hcph-sops/docs/data-management/qaqc-criteria.md

       Exclude the session if any of these ghosts overlap cortical gray matter.

 - [ ] Check for high standard deviation vertical strikes in the saggital plane of the standard deviation map.

+- [ ] Check for low SNR characterized by a grainy picture.
+This dataset is specifically subject to this artifact, because multiband acceleration was used.

 ??? warning "Do not exclude subjects presenting susceptibility distortion artifacts yet!"